The Heart of Forgiveness Workshops

 Healing the Past to Live Fully in the Present

-The first week of this series will be an introduction to the ‘Heart of Forgiveness’ programme.
-This will be followed by 5 weekly sessions progressing through the Forgiveness Workbook (please download and read in advance).
+This will be followed by 5 weekly sessions exploring and practising Forgiveness through the lens of the Universal Precepts as presented in the Forgiveness Workbook (please download and read in advance).

 - Week 2 – Forgiveness: Physical and/or Emotional Harm.